rancher/docs/content/rke/v0.1.x/en/config-options/services/services-extras/_index.md

 ---
-title: Extra Args and Binds
+title: Extra Args, Extra Binds, and Extra Environment Variables
 weight: 231
 draft: true
 ---

-RKE supports the ability to configure your Kubernetes components by adding in extra service arguments to these components.
+RKE supports additional service arguments, volume binds and environment variables.

-## Extra Args
+### Extra Args

 For any of the Kubernetes services, you can update the `extra_args` to change the existing defaults.